mathieu-benoit/mathieu-benoit.github.io/content/posts/2019/05/azure-security.md

+---
+title: security with microsoft azure
+date: 2019-05-15
+tags: [azure, security]
+description: let's go through all the security concept in azure to nurture your security posture
+---
 Security in IT is important.
 Security in IT is the matter and the responsibility of everyone, every stakeholders.
 Not just for security professionals, not just for SecOps.
 In IT solutions implementation, Security is like UnitTests, IntegrationTests, LoadTests and Monitoring, they are always low priority in the backlog.
 Something we postpone by thinking "_we will do that later, just before going live, in Production_" or even worst "_it's not important_"... big mistake!
 You won't do that later because you will be focused on new features and bug fix...